 School of Sanctuary

-Newman Catholic College is committed to becoming a School of Sanctuary.
+Newman Catholic College is a School of Sanctuary.
 We are a school that is committed to being a safe and welcoming place for all, especially those seeking sanctuary.
 This could be people whose lives were in danger in their own country, who have troubles at home or are just looking for a space of safety.
-We are already recognised as a Refugee Welcome School.
+We are also recognised as a Refugee Welcome School.

 A School of Sanctuary is a school that helps its students, staff and wider community understand what it means to be seeking sanctuary and to extend a welcome to everyone as equal, valued members of the school community.
 It is a school that is proud to be a place of safety and inclusion for all.